Gitty-McHubface/sdc-project4/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+## Files
+* find_lanes.py - Python module containing code to detect and draw lanes on a video or image.
+* project_video.mp4 - The video output produced by find_lanes.py

 ## Camera Calibration

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0.
 The object points are the known coordinates for the corners of a 9x6 chessboard and are the same for each calibration image.